 The downpayment will not be the only thing you must pay in cash.

 When you buy a house, you will have to pay several fees:

 You can expect to pay about 5% of the house value in extra fees.
 It is very important to consider these fees since you will need to pay them in cash.
 Some banks may accept this into the mortgage, but it is rare.

 So, before you plan to buy a real estate property, you should be ready to pay 25% of the house value yourself.
 And 15% should be in cash, not in retirement assets.

 Amortization – Repay the mortgage

-When you take a mortgage, you will have to repay 15% of the mortgage during the first 15 years.
+When you take a mortgage, you must repay 15% during the first 15 years.

 So, every year, you will pay 1% of the value of the mortgage (not the value of the house).
 This money will get removed from the loan.
-As such, the interest you pay every year will decrease overtime for the first 15 years.
+As such, the interest you pay yearly will decrease over the first 15 years.

-If you paid more than 20% as a downpayment, you will have less to amortize.
-You need your loan to be only 65% of the value of the house in the first 15 years.
+If you paid more than 20% as a downpayment, you would have less to amortize.
+You need your loan only 65% of the house’s value in the first 15 years.

 While amortization should be simple, there are two amortization methods in Switzerland.